How to structure the frontend of a Laravel Inertia React application

 - Files exporting components or React contexts have

-names - All other files have a
+PascalCasenames - All other files have a

-name - Directories have a
+camelCasename - Directories have a

-name (like npm modules)
+kebab-casename (like npm modules)

 Common vs. modules

-.
+There's not always a clear-cut answer to what belongs in common and modules.
 When in doubt, we ask ourselves the following question: "Does it relate to a domain or feature of our application?"
-If yes, it probably belongs in modules
+If yes, it probably belongs in modules.

 Pages

 Pages contain Inertia-rendered page components.
 We try to keep this directory close to the URL structure.
-Page components are suffixed with Page
+Page components are suffixed with Page.

-folder for global layouts.
+In addition to pages, there's a top-level layouts folder for global layouts.
 We might have additional layouts in nested directories.
-When we want to split pages into partial components or need some helper functions, we'll use our type-based components/helpers/hooks/…
+When we want to split pages into partial components or need some helper functions, we'll use our type-based components/helpers/hooks/… structure so we only have page components in subdirectories.

 resources